 Higher education institutions need to have a strong online presence.
 Most of their potential students will want to see what they offer and how they function by checking their website.

-Let’s begin by explaining what a higher education landing page is and what purpose it serves.
+Let’s begin by explaining what a higher education landing pages is and what purpose it serves.

-A higher education landing page is the foundation of their marketing strategy.
+Higher education landing pages are the foundation of their marketing strategy.
 It’s a standalone web page where the visitors ”land” after they click a link in an ad, email, on social media, etc. This web page is designed to have students complete the desired action as a part of a particular marketing campaign.

-Simply put, a higher education landing page offers the students the information they need and encourages them to:
+Simply put, higher education landing pages offers the students the information they need and encourages them to:

 - apply for a scholarship